Browsed by

 If Jesus had wanted to identify himself as the Yahweh of Exodus 3:14, he would have used the term “The One Who Is” to identify himself.
 Jesus had previously said: “If I testify on my own behalf, what I say is not to be accepted as real proof” (John 5:31 GNB).
 Yet, Trinitarians would have us believe that Jesus is testifying on his own behalf in John 8:58!
 Also, just moments before Jesus’ statement at John 8:58, Jesus said: “If I glorify myself, my glory means nothing.
 My Father, whom you claim as your God, is the one who glorifies me” (John 8:54 NIV).
 But that is exactly what Trinitarians, in contradiction to this, claim that Jesus is doing at John 8:58, by saying that he’s Almighty God.
 This is idea is also contradicted by Philippians 2:5-9, where we are are told that Jesus made himself nothing when he left heaven and came to earth.
 Trinitarians claim that Jesus’ Jewish opposers correctly understood that Jesus was claiming to be Almighty God Yahweh in John 8:58, so that is why “they picked up stones to stone him” (John 8:59 NIV).
 Such an idea is flatly contradicted by Jesus’ own words in the same conversation at John 8:43-47, as he makes clear that these opposers “do not. understand what I am saying” (NAB).
 At Matthew 16:20, Jesus “ordered his disciples not to tell anyone that he was the Messiah” (NIV).
 In contradiction to Jesus’ order, Trinitarians would have us believe that Jesus is going around telling everyone, including his enemies, that he is the Almighty God Yahweh at John 8:58.
 As we can see from the abundant scriptural evidence, John 8:58 does nothing to support any Trinitarian ideas.

-John 9:4 – “We must work the works of him that sent me” (NIV).–Another statement by Jesus that he was ‘sent by God the Father.’
+John 9:4 – “We must work the works of him that sent me” (NIV).
+This is another statement by Jesus that he was ‘sent by God the Father, indicating his submission to God.’

 John 9:22“The Jewish leaders . . . had already decided that anyone who acknowledged that Jesus was the Messiah would be put out of the synagogue” (NIV).
 Anyone saying that Jesus was the Messiah would be expelled -Notice that the issue was whether he was the Messiah, not whether Jesus was God.

-John 9:33“If this man were not from God, he could do nothing” (NIV) – Notice, ‘from God’, but no idea of him being God himself.
+John 9:33“If this man were not from God, he could do nothing” (NIV) – Notice, the issue about Jesus being ‘from God’, but not even the slightest idea being portrayed of Jesus being God himself.

 John 10:2,9 – “The one who enters by the gate is the shepherd of the sheep . . .
 I am the gate for the sheep . . .
 I am the gate; whoever enters through me will be saved” (NIV).
 I’m the gate, or the door, Jesus says – These are metaphors for entryways to God, but they clearly show that Jesus is not Almighty God.